-Digital signage - this is how signage is done today
+Digital signage - how to signpost today

-Kilchenmann Kilchenmann, 17 February 2023
+Kilchenmann Kilchenmann, February 17, 2023

 Digital Signage - Display for Menuolan

-Relevant, well-timed content
+Relevant, time-coordinated content

 Simple internal and external communication